NZ Herald Premium subscriptions hit new milestone, NZME half-year operating Ebitda at $19.4 million

 Third-quarter growth

-Boggs said, "While we continued to experience market challenges in the past six months, there some encouraging signs in advertising spending as we head into the second half of our financial year, with third-quarter bookings up 6% year-on-year."
+Boggs said: "While we continued to experience market challenges in the past six months, there are some encouraging signs in advertising spending as we head into the second half of our financial year, with third-quarter bookings up 6 per cent year-on-year."

-Last week, Australian-owned publisher Stuff (formerly Fairfax NZ) reported a 24 per cent fall in full-year ebitda to A$28m ($30m) on ammual revenue that declined 10 per cent to A$243m ($246m).
+Last week, Australian-owned publisher Stuff (formerly Fairfax NZ) reported a 24 per cent fall in full-year Ebitda to A$28m ($30m) on annual revenue that declined 10 per cent to A$243m ($246m).

 New owner Nine confirmed Stuff is still for sale.
 So far, there have been no takers.